brianwmorgan/restaurant-reservation-app/README.md

-# Periodic Tables | Restaurant Reservation and Seating System
+# Periodic Tables | Restaurant Reservation System

 Periodic Tables is a dynamic reservation and seating system for restaurant managers and employees.
 A user can view reservations by date, add new reservations, edit/cancel/search for existing reservations, add new tables, and seat/unseat reservations at tables.